 Below is an example of the classic view:

 If your attribute contains several different values, you can use a bubble pack to easily identify the largest and smallest results.
 Bubbles will vary in size, depending on the number of results a value contains.
 Bubble packs work better when there is a limited number of attributes and metrics on your query frame.

 If you add multiple metrics to your query, only the first two will appear.
 The first metric will represent the size of the bubbles, and the second metric will be color-encoded to show the difference in results based on a color gradient.
 The second metric is color-encoded by default.
 Any subsequent metrics you add will not be visible on your query.

 If you add multiple attributes to your category, more bubbles will appear, so results are sliced by every possible combination of the added attribute values.
-The bubbles will only show the value names for the attribute added last.
+The bubbles will only show the value names for the attribute that was last added.
 You can hover over a bubble to see what other values are slicing the result in a datatip.
 If you do not see a datatip, ensure that the Show datatips box is checked in Chart configuration > Datatips.

 - In Chart, you can check Flatten hierarchy to show all of your results together, rather than grouped into circles.
 You can also arrange your options in either ascending, descending, or no order in the Ordering drop-down list.

 - In Colors, you can select a background color and color encoding options.
 If you unchecked Flatten hierarchy, you can select the colors for the circles grouping your results in Node color.